gottacatchenall/ms_false_negatives/README.md

 sampling sites.

-We also should address the impact of false-negatives on the inference of process and causity in community ecology.
+We also should address the impact of false-negatives on the inference of process and causality in community ecology.
 We demonstrated that in model food webs, false-negatives do not impact the measure of total trophic levels until very high FNR (figure @fig:addedfnr(C)), although we cannot generalize this further to other properties.
 This has immediate practical concern for how we design what